talented/Django-Polls-App-Extended/README.md

 ### Main Tasks

-[x] 1.
+- [x] 1.
 Create the Django polls app with Django version 2.2 or later, Python 3.7 or later and PostgreSQL version 11.0 or later as database system

 ![#157500](https://placehold.it/20/157500?text=+) Completed!

-[x] 2.
+- [x] 2.
 Implement a Django command for importing thousands of polls at a time from a source of your choice (e.g. CSV)

-<p style="margin-left:20px;">2.1 Validate the functionality of your command by implementing unit and/or integration tests</p>
+- [x] 2.1 Validate the functionality of your command by implementing unit and/or integration tests</p>

 ![#157500](https://placehold.it/20/157500?text=+) Completed -> Please see tests/test_commands.py for details